Bob Power

-Bob Power (born January 2, 1952) is an American two time Grammy Award–nominee and multi-platinum record producer, audio engineer, composer, arranger, performer, and music educator.
+Robert Power (April 5, 1952 – March 1, 2026) was an American record producer, audio engineer, composer, arranger, performer and music educator.

+Some of Power's most notable engineering credits include A Tribe Called Quest's The Low End Theory, De La Soul's De La Soul Is Dead, Erykah Badu's Baduizm, and D'Angelo's Brown Sugar.

 Early life

-Power was born in Chicago, moved to Rye, New York, then moved to St. Louis, Missouri, and attended Webster College, where he studied music theory.
+Power was born on April 5, 1952 in Chicago, moved to Rye, New York, then moved to St. Louis, Missouri.
+He started playing guitar as a young child after his sister got one, attended Webster College, where he studied music theory and composition and joined an R&B band called the New Direction; after college, he moved to San Francisco and immersed himself in jazz.

 He also studied classical composition and conducting, alongside playing his own contemporary music.
 He subsequently obtained a master's degree in jazz from Lone Mountain College (since acquired by University of San Francisco) in San Francisco.